Transgender Residential and Educational Experience (T-REx)

-Residents in T-REx will have direct support from full-time staff in the Gender and Sexuality Campus Center, a trained Resident Assistant (RA) and an Intercultural Aid (ICA).
+Residents in T-REx will have direct support from full-time staff from the Gender and Sexuality Campus Center (GSCC), a trained Resident Assistant (RA) and an Intercultural Aid (ICA).
 T-REx residents will also have access to gender affirming clothing garments provided by Health Promotion, Engagement, Accessibility and Accommodations.
-To find out more about these garments, please contact Jozzy Rivera at rivera77@msu.edu or Em Wolfe at wolfeem2@msu.edu.
+To find out more about these garments, please contact Jozzy Rivera at rivera77@msu.edu or the Gender and Sexuality Campus Center at gscc@msu.edu.

-This living community will focus on cultivating community healing, community building, cultural competency, personal development, and visibility.
-Residents can expect to grow in these areas through weekly programming that highlights artistic expression, laughter, personal and communal growth, academic success, and educational development.
+This living community focuses on cultivating community healing, community building, cultural competency, personal development, and visibility.
+Residents can expect to grow in these areas through taking a course together and participating in weekly programming that highlights artistic expression, laughter, personal and communal growth, academic success, and educational development.

-For questions about T-REx, please contact the Coordinator of Transgender Student Support, Em Wolfe (they/them) at wolfeem2@msu.edu.
+For questions about T-REx, please contact the Coordinator of Transgender Student Support at gscc@msu.edu.

-The Transgender Residential Experience provides a community which centers the experiences, needs, perspectives, and joy of transgender and gender non-conforming communities, while creating experiences that foster healing, community building, and intercultural exploration.
+The Transgender Residential and Educational Experience (T-REx) is a living learning community (LLC) rooted in LGBT+ and gender studies which centers the experiences, needs, perspectives, and joy of queer, transgender, and gender non-conforming communities, while creating experiences that foster healing, community building, and intercultural exploration.

 Who can join T-REx?